PFAS News & Actions in Dane County

 Work is underway with the Wisconsin Department of Natural Resources, Wisconsin Air National Guard, Dane County, and City of Madison to address the PFAS contamination.
 This contamination is linked to PFAS being found in stormwater discharge, area wells, and nearby surface water.

-Due to the wide variety of products and materials that employ PFAS compounds, additional sources of exposure to ground and surface water can be landfills and certain businesses and manufactures.
+Due to the wide variety of products and materials that employ PFAS compounds, additional sources of exposure to ground and surface water can include landfills and certain businesses and manufacturers.

 Madison Well Water Testing Plans & Results